daleonpz/Notes/fh-dortmund/02-ProjectManagement.md

 - Understand Requirements, define, break down and control the scope
 - Always be in control of the scope to avoid things such as _Gold Plating_ increases risk and uncertainly
 - Gold plating: expand time in  extra but "cool" features that the costumer is not paying for
-- Iniating: No initiation
+- Initiating: No initiation
-- Plannig:
+- Planing:
     - Collect Requirements
     - Key Outputs: Requirements documentation, -management plan, -traceability matrix
     - Define Scope